marco262/my_wiki/data/curse_of_strahd/gm_notes/burying-the-burgomaster.md

 Eventually, he departs as a blood-red mist, his laughter echoing the whole time.

-Once his laughter dies away, there's pounding at the door as zombies and wolves try to get in.
+Once his laughter dies away, there's pounding at the door as [zombies](Strahd Zombie) try to get in.